ashleyburnsdds.com logoHome

 Crown Care, Longevity, and Patient Comfort

 Caring for a dental crown is similar to caring for your natural teeth.
 Brush twice daily with a soft‑bristled toothbrush and fluoride toothpaste.
-Floss daily, carefully gliding the floss along the gum line to remove plaque without dislodging the crown.
-An antibacterial mouthwash can provide additional protection.
-This routine helps prevent decay at the crown margins and keeps surrounding gums healthy, allowing the crown—and the tooth beneath it—to last 10–15 years or longer.
+Floss daily, carefully cleaning along the gum line where the crown meets the tooth to prevent plaque buildup.
+Using an antibacterial mouthwash can provide additional protection against decay.

 Your Next Step to a Restored Smile